Aleksandar15/DSA-reminders/README.md

   - 1:25 **1st you divide the Array until you are left with subArrays that contain *only* 1 element** remaining -> the logic for that is to split the Array in the Middle until you have an Array of length `1` (keep splitting the Array into middle and then use `Math.floor` for `middleIndex` (the same case is with the Quick Sort Algorithm).
   - 2:36 2nd Step: We **merge** the individual subArrays into new subArrays while **ensuring** the **elements are sorted**.
   - 2:50 Here's how it works: We take the 2 Arrays and a **temporary empty Array** to hold the Elements as they are Sorted (I guess to hold the sorted Arrays(?)).
-- I've googled a bunch to confirm if the group thinking inside the comment section was right & results are confusing how many GOOGLE TOP RESULTS shows using `.shift` method AND there's scarcity amount of Merge Sort JavaScript results ***even when I'm specific in my searches*** using advanced google searching method like wrapping my search terms in a strings -> I'm wondering how people even got a job at FAANG if Google's TOP RESULTs "`merge sort javascript`" have mistakes:
+- I've googled a bunch to confirm if the group thinking inside the comment section was right & results are confusing how many GOOGLE TOP RESULTS shows using `.shift` method AND there's scarcity amount of Merge Sort JavaScript results ***even when I'm specific in my searches*** using advanced google searching method like wrapping my search terms in a strings
+- **UPDATE:**
+- - -> **[Using any of the Array methods with Linear Time Complexity O(n) inside of a Loop becomes a Quadratic Time Complexity O(n^2)](https://youtu.be/txjmvEPlAtU?list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&t=396)** (_Video by @codevolution about Array Data Structure_).
+  - Which he himself confirms that his Merge Sort indeed was a mistake using `.shift` method inside of a `while` loop! (*he confirms indirectly*.)
+- *Update ends here, the rest continue from before:*
+- -> I'm wondering how people even got a job at FAANG if Google's TOP RESULTs "`merge sort javascript`" have mistakes:
   - https://www.doabledanny.com/merge-sort-javascript uses `.shift`.
     - Additionally saying the `merge` algorithm runs in O(n+m) (or O(n + m)).
   - https://stackabuse.com/merge-sort-in-javascript uses `.shift.